Sangha Care Program

 Compassionate Listeners Program

 For those who are going through a challenging time and would benefit from peer support, we offer a compassionate listener program.
-This group of listeners includes Vic Lopez, Lynne Sholler, Judy Gerhardt, Susan McGinness, Alena George, Ross Park, Ellen Park, Myah Lee and Ginger St. Ours.
-If you feel it would be supportive simply to chat with a compassionate peer listener during a time of difficulty, please don’t hesitate to reach out to Stephanie Herbst ( or 970-426-8983), our operations manager, who can connect you directly.
+This group of listeners includes Vic Lopez, Lynne Sholler, Judy Gerhardt, Susan McGinness, Alena George, Ross Park, Myah Lee and Ginger St. Ours.
+If you feel it would be supportive simply to chat with a compassionate peer listener during a time of difficulty, please don’t hesitate to reach out to Cynthia Billings and Kristin Burnett ( or 970-426-8983), our operations managers, who can connect you directly.
 It’s important to note that this is not therapy or a professional service but rather a mutual exchange of open-hearted presence during a challenging time.
 May we all weather the storms of this human life together.

 “Don’t go searching for the Dhamma outside, for it lies within.
 Peace lies within, but we have to contemplate so that we’re aware all around—subtly, deep down.”